Dr. Somervell Memorial CSI Medical College

-Dr. Somervell Memorial CSI Medical College (SMC, Dr SM CSI MCH, SMCSI) is a self financing Medical College located in Karakonam, a village in the Thiruvananthapuram District of the State of Kerala.
+Dr. Somervell Memorial CSI Medical College (aka Karakonam Medical College) is a self financing Medical College located in Karakonam, a town in the Thiruvananthapuram District of the State of Kerala.
 The college is attached to the Dr. Somervell Memorial Mission Hospital.
 It was established in 2002 and the institution is affiliated to the University of Kerala, Kerala University of Health Sciences.
 The Karakonam hospital is recognized as the first private hospital in the state of Kerala established in the year 1975.